ryanwang520/api-docs/source/includes/_integrations.md

 * Support subscription to the [I360 Project Sell](#i360-project-sell) webhook

 Depending on the integration purpose, we can divide the integration into Basic Standard Integration and Extended Integration

+In general, using the **Basic Standard Integration** is sufficient to access various out-of-the-box data interaction functionalities provided by ArcSite, which can meet the needs of the majority of users.
+However, if you desire more customized development, we also offer an **Extended Integration** solution.
+In this solution, we provide more flexible APIs and Webhooks to enable users to perform custom development as needed.

 ## Basic Standard Integration